wangyiqunumich/pank_frontend/schema/API.md

 ## Overview
 The PanKgraph Query API provides a portal for users to submit queries and download query results.

-Our system is built on a robust and secure AWS infrastructure, leveraging API Gateway, Lambda, and Neptune.
+It is built on a robust and secure AWS infrastructure, leveraging API Gateway, Lambda, and Neptune for secure and efficient operations.

 ---